Signaling and Substance Lifecycle

 At the end of run_signaling(), the system calls:

-This means that final field propagation is delegated to the environmental layer subsystem rather than implemented inline in the signaling system.
+This means that airborne signal propagation is delegated to the environmental layer subsystem rather than implemented inline in the signaling system.
+Toxins are intentionally excluded from diffusion.

 Direct Toxin Effects